openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 We want to provide an easy method for migration for users, however, having multiple representations in OpenShift of the same infrastructure, may be confusing for end users.

 They may expect to be able to make changes to either resource and have them reflected.
-For that to be safe we would have to make sure all writes to objects are syncrhonous to both objects.
+For that to be safe we would have to make sure all writes to objects are synchronous to both objects.
 This is technically very challenging and has been dismissed as an alternative.

 Documentation will be provided to explain to users the expected behaviours and the expectations to allow them to migrate their infrastructure across.